altealorenzon/Cherenkov-Light-Detector/README.md

 Some parameters are still encoded.
 * in Setup.cpp: refraction index, dimensions of detector, distance of the trigger scintillator
 * in Particle.h: VERBOSE variable
-* in Particle.cpp: particles' data (mass, charge, step lenght)
+* in Particle.cpp: particles' data (mass, charge, step length)